A data room checklist is a sometimes-overlooked component of the M&A journey.

 However, we also notice that majority of companies have opportunities to improve upon their due diligence audit or information accuracy, which makes us confident that you will find at least some best-practice areas that you have overlooked.

-Without further ado, here is a due diligence checklist to make the most out of your data room:
+Without further ado, here is a data room due diligence checklist to help you make the most out of your data room:

 - Organizational chart showing the corporate structure of the Target and all subsidiaries and affiliates.